 Data Protection – Data Protection Act 2018 and General Data Protection Regulation 2018 (GDPR)

 In compliance with the Data Protection Act 2018 and GDPR, we would like to inform you of the purpose for which we are processing the data we have asked you to provide on this application form.
-Further information is available in our Privacy Notice and [Data Retention Policy] which can be found on our [website].
+Further information is available in our Privacy Notice and Data Retention Policy which is available on request.

-The person responsible for Data Protection in our organisation is [name of Data Protection Officer] and you can contact them with any questions relating to our handling of your data.
-You can contact them by [name, email/contact number].
+The person responsible for Data Protection in our organisation is Pauline Turner (the Headteacher) and you can contact them with any questions relating to our handling of your data.
+You can contact them by telephone on 01235 732512.

 The information you have provided on this form will be retained in accordance with our data retention policy.

-To read about your individual rights and/or to complain about how we have collected and processed the information you have provided on this form, you can contact our Data Protection Officer.
+To read about your individual rights and/or to complain about how we have collected and processed the information you have provided on this form, you can contact our Data Protection Officer (details above).
 If you are unhappy with how your query has been handled you can contact the Information Commissioners Office via their website .

 This form will be kept strictly confidential but may be photocopied and may be transmitted electronically for use by those entitled to see the information as part of the recruitment process.